-If you have a cavity, a filling from Dr. Dawn Merguerian is the best way to restore your smile and your bite, and to prevent further complications like tooth infections.
+If you have a cavity, a filling from our dentist in Baltimore is the best way to restore your smile and your bite, and to prevent further complications like tooth infections.
 At our metal-free practice, we use the latest techniques and technology to provide lifelike, comfortable, and long-lasting dental fillings.
-Read on to learn more, or contact us to schedule an appointment right away.
+Read on to learn more, or contact us to schedule an appointment with our Baltimore office right away.

 What type of

 Fillings do you use?

 At Waterfront Dental, Dr. Dawn Merguerian runs a completely metal-free practice.
 While they are durable and have been used for decades, metal-amalgam fillings do contain mercury, which is a toxic metal, and some European countries have banned its use.